luozhaoyu/luozhaoyu.github.io/_posts/2015-02-17-DB-topics-recovery.md

     * collect is the **begin** log log all participants, when coordinator recovers, it would not know the transaction and answer "commit"
 - subordinate abort, force
 - coordinator abort, force
+    * another paper says you could no force: Since you find collecting but nothing further (abort/end log), you abort
 - subordinate abort, force

 ##### commit case